harvester/docs/docs/host/host.md

 # Host Management

 Users can view and manage Harvester nodes from the host page.
 The first node always defaults to be a management node of the cluster.
-When there are more than three nodes, the two other nodes that first joined are automatically promoted to management nodes to form a HA cluster.
+When there are three or more nodes, the two other nodes that first joined are automatically promoted to management nodes to form a HA cluster.

 !!!note
     Because Harvester is built on top of Kubernetes and uses etcd as its database, the maximum node fault toleration is one when there are three management nodes.